 SIDS in scope

-17 states (including coastal states) are in scope from the Caribbean and Pacific Ocean regions.
-These countries fulfil the project criteria since they are Commonwealth SIDS and are eligible to receive Official Development Assistance, including:
+Seventeen states (including coastal states) are in scope of the programme from the Caribbean and Pacific Ocean regions.
+These countries’ programmes fulfil the project criteria since they are Commonwealth SIDS and are eligible to receive Official Development Assistance:

 - Antigua and Barbuda